Telegram-Bot-Node/Nikoro/readme.md

         //both these fields are required
     };

-    this.on('message', function (msg, reply) {
+    this.on('text', function (msg, reply) {
-        //this will be executed whenever your bot get a message
+        //this will be executed whenever your bot get a text message
+        //you can listen to many events, just take a look at the example plugins.

         /*
             1. Check if the msg.text matches the trigger for your plugin